juvalen/mb-checker/DOCKER.md

 will access all URLs in Bookmark file and attach their return code.

 You can get the work_dir with ALL.url in it back in `/var/lib/docker/volumes/mb-checker/_data/ALL.url`.
-File **ALL.url** will be used by next image. ow define a system variable with the return codes you want to weed:
+File **ALL.url** will be used by next image.
+Now we must define a system variable with the return codes you want to weed:

 Next step we define the http return codes to purge: